 Secretary-Treasurer JoAnne Sessa

-JoAnne “Jo” Sessa is serving her first term as Secretary Treasurer for SEIU Local 668, which represents more than 19,000 social service workers here in Pennsylvania.
+JoAnne “Jo” Sessa is currently serving her second term as Secretary-Treasurer for SEIU Local 668, which represents more than 19,000 social service workers here in Pennsylvania.

-Jo began her Union leadership as a Chief Shop Steward and chair of the labor management committee in Delaware County, Crosby District.
-She educated and mobilized new and seasoned members of both Delaware County DPW offices where she has served as an Income Maintenance Caseworker for over 26 years.
+Jo began her Union leadership as a Chief Shop Steward in the Delaware County Assistance Office, Crosby District.
+She educated and mobilized new and seasoned members of both Delaware County DPW offices where she has worked as an Income Maintenance Caseworker for over 26 years.

-Jo served as a Member Political Organizer in four “loss time” campaigns including the 2008 Presidential Campaign.
-She was a key member organizer, mobilizer and lobbyist for Chapter 10, which represents Delaware and Chester counties.
-She also served as Vice Chair of State Shops and Treasurer of Chapter 10 as well as a delegate for the Southeastern Pa AFL-CIO.
+Jo served as a Member Political Organizer in four member-lead political campaigns including the 2008 Presidential Campaign.
+She was a key member organizer, mobilizer, and lobbyist for Chapter 10, which represents Delaware and Chester counties.
+She also served as Vice Chair of State Shops and Treasurer of Chapter 10.

-In 2011, Jo was elected to the CAO Rank & File Committee and became a voting member of the Statewide Executive Board of SEIU 668.
-She became the Chair of this committee in 2014 representing 4300 members statewide.
-Her position as Chair of the largest work committee of Local 668 opened her eyes to the lack of respect given to union workers by the state, counties and private employers statewide.
-This lack of respect and total disregard of what our union forefathers fought for convinced her to run for Secretary Treasurer and fueled her ambition to rebuild SEIU Local 668.
+In 2011, Jo was elected to the County Assistance Office (CAO) Rank & File Committee and became a voting member of the Statewide Executive Board of SEIU Local 668.
+She became the Chair of this committee in 2014 and represented more than 4,300 members statewide.
+Her position as Chair of the largest work committee of Local 668 opened her eyes to the lack of respect given to union workers by the Commonwealth, counties and private employers statewide.
+This lack of respect and disregard of what our Union forefathers fought for convinced Jo to run for Secretary-Treasurer and fueled her ambition to rebuild SEIU Local 668.
 She’s proudly been serving as one of two statewide elected officers of the Local since January of 2015, and most recently assisted the State Contract Negotiation Team in ratifying the strongest four-year contract members have seen in decades.